rawworks-nl/education-github-introduction/README.md

 What you are going to do?

 * Explore the possibilities of GitHub by creating your own repo, adding files.
 * See how branches work, locally and remotely and combined with pull requests.
+* See how GitHub Actions work, so code can be executed automagically.

 ## Preparation